 All data are subject to the copyright given in the copyright summary.
 Copyright information specific to individual plates is provided in the downloaded FITS headers.

 Supplemental funding for sky-survey work at the ST ScI is provided by the European Southern Observatory.

-&lt;sup>1http://archive.stsci.edu/dss/copyright.html
+http://archive.stsci.edu/dss/copyright.html